kilimchoi/engineering-blogs/README.md

 * Yegor Bugayenko http://www.yegor256.com/
 * Zach Holman http://zachholman.com/

+# Website
+You can now read the latest blog entries or just subscribe to your favorite ones at http://www.slicedham.co/

 # RSS feeds

 You can find an opml file to import rss feeds here: [engineering_blogs.opml](./engineering_blogs.opml)